 VetLaw’s veterans’ disability appeals lawyers can help you pursue these appeals.
 Recent changes in the law give veterans multiple legal paths to request review of every VA decision, each with its own advantages and disadvantages.
-Our experienced attorneys can work with you to pursue the path that presents the best chance for success.
+Our experienced VA disability appeals lawyer can work with you to pursue the path that presents the best chance for success.

-When assessing a claim for benefits, VA assigns a percentage of disability for a condition based on its effect on the claimant’s life based on factors found within VA’s rating schedule.
+When assessing a claim for benefits, VA assigns a percentage of disability for a condition based on its effect on the claimant’s life based on factors found within the Department of Veterans’ Affairs’ rating schedule.
 If you have not shown that you meet the criteria outlined in the Diagnostic Code for your disability which is outlined in the rating schedule, or if your medical records do not indicate that your disability meets the criteria for a compensable rating, VA may deny your claim or assign you a rating far below what you deserve.

 No matter why VA issues a denial, veterans always have the option to appeal.
 However, there are strict timelines for an appeal, which vary depending on whether your case is considered a Legacy Appeal or one that falls within the Appeals Modernization Act.
-VetLaw’s experienced attorneys can help evaluate your denial letter and explain what steps to take next.
+Our highly experienced team of attorneys can help evaluate your denial letter and explain what steps to take next.